JetBrains/guide/site/dotnet/tips/full-stack-web-development-with-rider/index.md

 ### How Rider makes web development more productive

 Rider supports various web frameworks, such as Angular, React, and React + Redux.
-You can use these yogether with ASP.NET/ASP.NET Core, or use VueJS and other JavaScript front-end frameworks without any hassle.
+You can use these together with ASP.NET/ASP.NET Core, or use VueJS and other JavaScript front-end frameworks without any hassle.

 In this video, we'll have a look at the various options Rider gives you when it comes to web and cloud development.